samuelryc/iso_3166-1_codes/README.md

 # Country codes

-ISO 3166-1 alpha-2 are two-letter country codes that represent countries.
-In this repository, you will find the two letter codes paired with their respective complete country names.
+Letter and numeric codes associated with their country.

 ## Languages
 * JSON